Comprehensive

 Foreign students wishing to study in South Africa and who wish to apply for membership in order to get a visa, are not eligible for membership of the Scheme.

-Yes.
-A new generation scheme differs from a traditional scheme in that the scheme is primarily concerned with the costs associated with in-hospital treatment and procedures.
+YES.
+A new generation medical aid scheme differs from a traditional scheme in that the scheme is primarily concerned with the costs associated with in-hospital treatment and procedures.
 Most out-of-hospital medical costs are paid from your day-to-day credit facility via a Self Managed Fund (SMF).

 Essentially out-of-hospital costs are for your account and the Scheme merely provides the credit facility and administers the claims on your behalf.

-As a member of a new generation scheme, you are responsible for managing most of your out-of-hospital costs, while the Scheme provides for the higher costs associated with hospital care.
+As a member of a new generation scheme, you are responsible for managing most of your out-of-hospital medical cover and costs, while the Scheme provides for the higher costs associated with hospital care.

-The Medical Schemes Act prevents a medical scheme from borrowing money.
+The Medical Schemes Act prevents medical aid schemes in South Africa from borrowing money.
 It follows that no medical scheme has financial backing.
 The success of a scheme is dependent on various factors, including the structure of its benefits, pricing of its premiums, management of its day-to-day activities, the risk of its members and its solvency reserves.